-A transaction in a derivative must not cause the Company to diverge from its investment objectives as stated in the Company's Instrument of Incorporation and in this Prospectus.
+A transaction in a derivative must not cause the Company to diverge from its investment objectives as stated in the Instrument of Incorporation of the Company and the most recently published version of this Prospectus.

-A transaction in a derivative must not be entered into if the intended effect is to create the potential for an uncovered sale of one or more, transferable securities, money market instruments, units in collective investment schemes, or derivatives.
+A transaction in a derivative must not be entered into if the intended effect is to create the potential for an uncovered sale of one or more, transferable securities, money-market instruments, units in collective investment schemes, or derivatives.

-Any forward transaction must be with an approved counterparty under COLL.
+Any forward transaction must be made with an Eligible Institution or an Approved Bank.

-No agreement by or on behalf of the Company to dispose of property or rights (except for a deposit) may be made:
+No agreement by or on behalf of the Company to dispose of property or rights (except for a deposit) may be made unless:

-- (a) unless the obligation to make the disposal and any other similar obligations could immediately be honoured by the Company by delivery of property or the assignment of rights; and - (b) the property and rights at (a) are owned by the Company at the time of the agreement.
+- (a) the obligation to make the disposal and any other similar obligations could immediately be honoured by the Company by delivery of property or the assignment of rights; and - (b) the property and rights at (a) are owned by the Company at the time of the agreement.